seanpue/graphtransliterator/docs/usage.rst

 Overview
 ========
 Graph Transliterator requires that you first configure a :class:`GraphTransliterator`.
-Then you can transliterate an input string using :meth:`GraphTransliterator.transliterate`.
+Then you can transliterate an input string using :meth:`transliterate`.
 There are a few additional methods that can be used to extract information for specific use cases, such as details about which rules were matched.

 Configuration
 =============